 The United States possesses vast non-fuel natural resources.
-The major resource is iron ore, other basic metals and minerals mined on a large scale are zinc, copper, silver and phosphate rock (used for fertilizers).
+The major resources are iron ore, zinc, copper, gold, silver and phosphate rock.

 The USA is a highly developed industrial country.
 It produces one quarter of the world's coal and one seventh of the world's petroleum.
 The industrial enterprises of the country produce aircrafts, cars, ships, railway carriages, machine tools, textiles, furniture, and paper.